rdzhaafar/pe_sample/README.md

 # pe_sample

-A Jupyter notebook template for automated analysis of PE malware samples.
+A malbook template for automated analysis of PE malware samples.

 ## Requirements